NatasjaWezel/project_handbag/docs/TUTORIAL.md

 ![download button](../figures/tutorial/download_source_code.png)

-## First time: Set up a virtual environment and install the dependencies of this project
+## Setting up a virtual environment and install the dependencies of this project
 * Navigate to the src folder in file explorer and open a windows terminal by right clicking the white space in the folder and choosing open Windows Terminal.</br>
 ![open windows terminal](../figures/tutorial/open_terminal.png)
 * Create your virtual environment by typing ```python -m venv handbag-env``` and pressing enter.
 It might take some time.